laninsky/bats_and_rats/fastsimcoal2_inputs/README.md

 ```
 head -n 3 vcf_w_monomorphic_MSFS.obs | tail -n 1 | sed 's/ /\+/g' | bc
 ```

+The output for Haplo was `1271122`.
+When divided by the total number of loci in our dataset, `16376`

 The output for Bullimus was `967993`.
 When divided by the total number of loci in our dataset, `13533` (first line of fastsimcoal_inputs), this gives an average length of the DNA fragments for our fastsimcoal2 analysis of `71.52 bp` (we'll be rounding to `72`).
 We'll need this number when we eventually get to bootstrapping our most likely demographic scenario (https://github.com/laninsky/bats_and_rats/tree/master/fastsimcoal2_bootstrapping).

 Based on these values, this is the tpl file generated for haplo: